For Dissertation Students

 As a content expert:

-• Areas in which I am comfortable serving as a content expert for a dissertation are as follows: Women in Higher Education, STEM in Higher Education, Critical Pedagogy, Curriculum Design, Scholarship of Teaching & Learning (SoTL)
+• Areas in which I am comfortable serving as a content expert for a dissertation are as follows: Higher Education, Adult Education, Institutional Ethnography Inquiries

 • If you submit your dissertation research for publication, it is expected that you offer me co-authorship on any resulting manuscripts on which I have invested substantial labor.